scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION inter-domain routing operates on two levels: within a ISD which is called *intra*-ISD routing, and between ISD which is called *inter*-ISD routing.
 Both levels use *Path Segment Construction Beacons (PCBs)* to explore network paths.
 A PCB is initiated by a core AS and then disseminated either within an ISD to explore intra-ISD paths, or among core ASes to explore core paths across different ISDs.

 The PCBs accumulate cryptographically protected path and forwarding information at an AS level and store this information in the form of *Hop Fields*.
 Endpoints use information from these Hop Fields to create end-to-end forwarding paths for data packets that carry this information in their headers.
-This is known as *packet-carried forwarding state* and also supports multi-path communication among endpoints.
+This also supports multi-path communication among endpoints.

 The creation of an end-to-end forwarding path consists of the following processes: